Americana / Folk, Thurgau

 The Texas-born, long-time “Angeleno”, David Raven, mixed the ten tunes of “Chemical Reaction” in his Honky Abbey Studio in Los Angeles.
 Watts and Wimmer were confident in turning over the recordings to Raven’s capable hands, and ears, knowing his role as drummer, percussionist and vocalist on the album would lend him special feeling for the right mood for each song.

 The combined chemistry among this team of sensitive players formulates a sea of powerful grooves, upon which Beth Wimmer’s warm, honest and experienced voice floats, dives deep, and soars above (...like the birds she loves - ‘My Bad Side’) throughout the flow of “Chemical Reaction”.

-The album will be presented live throughout 2020.
+The album will be presented live throughout 2021 in Switzerland and Germany.

 Beth Wimmer traverses a panoramic, emotional palette with her gut-straight songs of humanness, hope and humor - and personal and spiritual redemption.
 Her music vibrates within the unique genre of Americana - embracing Alt-Country, Rock, and Folk music.

 Wimmer has east-cost USA childhood roots, growing up with her poet mother and folk-singing grandfather, but became a Southern California resident at 18 years old.
 Honing her singing and songwriting in Los Angeles, Wimmer recorded 3 albums there, and performed live all over California and nationwide.

 Now Beth Wimmer blooms in Europe - making music in Switzerland, Italy, Germany, France, The Netherlands...
 European tour dates are always underway.
 A highlight for Wimmer in 2018 was playing onstage in July at Montreux Jazz Festival, Switzerland, with her band, Soul Mates.